 Increase transparency and trust

 Organizations often let go of some of their weaker performers during a layoff.
-It is important to keep that fact between you and the employee.
-Of course, you can refuse to give a reference if you believe a particular employee does not merit it, but leaders should refrain from making public announcements on the negative qualities of the people they have laid off.
+It is essential to keep that fact between you and the employee.
+Of course, you can refuse to give a reference if you believe a particular employee does not merit it.
+Still, leaders should refrain from making public announcements on the negative qualities of the people they have laid off.
 It could hurt the employee’s chance of finding a better-fitting job and also raises uncomfortable questions about why so many poor-performing employees were on hand to be laid off when things went badly.

 Emphasize the purpose beyond paychecks

 If your best employees are committed solely to a guaranteed paycheck, there is little reason why they should not look for a more stable job after layoffs have happened.
 People can be motivated by good organizational culture, a strong mission, and positive job experience as much as they are by money.
-Reminding people about the mission of your organization, the accomplishments that you have achieved together, or the community you seek to craft is essential to reorienting them to a larger sense of purpose.
+Reminding people about your organization's mission, the accomplishments you have achieved together, or the community you seek to craft is essential to reorienting them to a larger sense of purpose.

 Lead from the front

-Layoffs are especially hard because generally only leaders, and often only senior leaders, have any say in who stays or goes.
-It is a strong reminder of the power that leadership has over the lives of most employees.
+Layoffs are especially hard because generally, only leaders, and often only senior leaders, have any say in who stays or goes.
+It is a potent reminder of the power that leadership has over the lives of most employees.
 When leaders seem unaffected by such a wrenching transition, the rest of the team can feel used and undervalued.
-People reengage when their leaders are present, willing to listen to their fears and frustrations, and demonstrating the same self-sacrifice asked of the teams.
+People reengage when their leaders are present, willing to listen to their fears and frustrations, and demonstrate the same self-sacrifice they ask of their teams.